Students in the College Curriculum also complete the Literacies.

 Second Writing Course (3 credits)

-The World Languages literacy prepares College students to interact and collaborate with multilingual communities across the globe.
+The World Languages literacy requirement (click here for a list of languages that the fill the requirement) prepares College students to interact and collaborate with multilingual communities across the globe.
 Students can meet the World Languages requirement by successfully completing one of the following courses of action:

 - Earn exemption by placing beyond the 2020 level by examination